leogx9r/DiscordCrypt/TECHNICALITIES.md

     this library under the name of KMAC ( Keccak-MAC ) providing authentication tags of either 128 bits or 256-bits.

+Internally, the KMAC method is used mainly to derive encryption keys for ciphers by combining the
+    password with a 64 bit unique salt.

 ### Meta Data Encoding